freeCodeCamp/guide/src/pages/articles/miscellaneous/get-screen-size-in-pixels/index.md

 ---
-title: Get Screen Size In Pixels
+title: Get Screen Size in Pixels
 ---
 There may be times where your JS application needs to know what the size of the screen is to be able to do certain actions.